Anal Cancer: Treatment Choices

 Types of treatment for anal cancer

-The type of treatment that is best for you depends on a number of factors.
+The type of treatment that's best for you depends on a number of factors.
 These include the type of tumor, its size and location, and whether it has spread beyond your anus.
 Factors also include your age, overall health, and what side effects you can stand.

-Different types of treatment have different goals.
-Below is a list of anal cancer treatments and their goals.
+Different types of treatment work in different ways.
+Below is a list of anal cancer treatments and how they work.
 You may have more than 1 of these treatments:

 Radiation therapy.
-The goal of this treatment is to kill cancer cells using X-rays.
+This treatment uses high-energy rays, like X-rays, to kill cancer cells.
 This is a common treatment for anal cancer.
-Radiation can be used with or without chemotherapy (chemo).
+It's often used along with chemotherapy (chemo).
+This is called chemoradiation.

 Chemotherapy.
-Chemo uses medicines to kill cancer cells.
-It can cause the tumor to shrink.
-Chemo combined with radiation therapy is used to treat, and even cure, most anal cancers without the need for surgery.
+Chemo is the use of medicines that kill cancer cells.
+It can destroy a tumor, keep it from growing, or cause the tumor to shrink.
+Chemo combined with radiation therapy (chemoradiation) is used to treat, and even cure, most anal cancers without the need for surgery.

 Surgery.
-The goal of surgery is to remove the tumor from your anus, while leaving as much of the anus as possible intact.
-In most cases, surgery for anal cancer is not needed.
+Surgery is done to remove the tumor, while leaving as much of the anus as possible intact.
+In most cases, surgery for anal cancer isn't needed.
+If surgery is an option for you, know exactly what will be done and how stool will come out of your body after surgery.

 Second opinion before deciding on a treatment plan

 If you or a family member has been diagnosed with anal cancer, you may want to consider getting a second opinion.
-Some insurance companies require a second opinion.
 The peace of mind a second opinion provides may be well worth the effort.

 Research is ongoing in the field of anal cancer.
 New medicines and treatments are tested in clinical trials.
-Before starting treatment, ask your healthcare provider if there are any clinical trials you should check on.
+Before starting treatment, ask your healthcare provider if there are any clinical trials you should look into.

 Working with your healthcare provider